Rounding numbers in Notion can be confusing if you’re new to formulas. A small typo can throw off your table or budget.

-In this guide, you’ll learn the easiest way to round off numbers in Notion to any decimal value.
-You’ll see clear examples and ready-to-use formulas that you can copy right into your pages.
-By the end, you’ll be able to make your Notion tables look sharp, organized, and error-free.
+In this guide, you’ll learn how to round numbers in Notion with clear examples and ready-to-use formulas you can copy into your pages.

 We’ll demonstrate how to round these numbers to 0, 1, and 2 decimal places.